Randomness extraction via a quantum generalization of the conditional collision entropy: Randomness extraction

 This completes the proof. \end{proof} We are now ready to state a main theorem.
-Note that the monotonicity of the relative entropy enables to replace $\gqr$ in this theorem by $\igqr$. \begin{theorem} Let $\clx$ and $\cls$ be finite sets, and $\rvx$ be a random variable on $\clx$.
+Note that the monotonicity of the relative entropy enables to replace $\gqr$ in this theorem by $\igqr$. \begin{theorem} Let $\clx$ and $\cls$ be finite sets, and $\clg$ be a two-universal family of hash functions from $\clx$ to $\cls$.
+Let $\hlx$, $\hls$ and $\hlg$ be Hilbert spaces of dimensions $|\clx|$, $|\cls|$ and $|\clg|$, respectively.
 Let $\hlb$ be a Hilbert space, and $\cqst$ be a classical-quantum state on $\hlx\ot\hlb$.
-Let $\rvg$ be a random variable, independent of $\cqst$, uniformly distributed over a two-universal family of hash functions from $\clx$ to $\cls$.
+Let $\uhst$ be the maximally mixed state on $\hlg$ independent of $\cqst$, and suppose that the classical channel from $\opx$ to $\ops$ induced by the two-universal hash function $\opg$ maps $\cqst\ot\uhst$ to $\stsqg$.
 Then

 for $\ep\ge0$, where $\etz$ is a function on $[0,\infty)$ given by

 and we have introduced